Embed This Data

 - FDI Inflow:

-Development aid and potential oil wealth have fueled corruption among the ruling elite.
+Although the government has undertaken numerous reforms (e.g., an August 2013 anti–money laundering law), development aid and offshore oil exploration have fueled corruption among the ruling elite.
 Bribery, embezzlement, and mismanagement of public funds are regarded as endemic.
-The judiciary is independent but weak, underfunded, understaffed, inefficient, and susceptible to persistent political influence.
-There is no separate commercial court, and backlogs of civil cases cause long delays.
+The judiciary is independent but weak, underfunded, understaffed, inefficient, and susceptible to political influence.
 Property rights are not protected effectively.

-The top individual income tax rate is 20 percent, and the top corporate tax rate is 25 percent.
+The top individual income tax rate is 13 percent, and the top corporate tax rate is 25 percent.
 Other taxes include a sales tax and a dividend tax.
-The overall tax burden equals 16.8 percent of total domestic income.
-Government spending is equal to about half of the size of the domestic economy.
-Public debt is equal to 75 percent of GDP.
-The approval of a Public Debt Management Law may help to establish positive fiscal policies.
+Overall tax revenues equal approximately 14 percent of gross domestic product.
+Government spending equals 44.2 percent of domestic production, and public debt is equivalent to 85 percent of the economy.

-Incorporating a company takes less than a week, and no minimum capital is required.
-However, completing licensing requirements still costs about four times the level of average annual income.
+The time needed to start a company has been reduced to four days, and licensing requirements have been simplified.
 In the absence of a well-functioning labor market, informal labor activity remains significant.
-The government says it wants to cut fuel and power subsidies and fix problems in the state-owned water and electricity firm, but progress is very slow.
+The government stated its intention to cut fuel and power subsidies and fix problems in the state-owned water and electricity firms in 2014 but took no action.

-São Tomé and Principe’s average tariff rate was 7.4 percent as of 2008.
+The average tariff rate for São Tomé and Principe, a member of the Economic Community of Central African States, was 7.4 percent as of 2008.
 Pork imports are not allowed.
-Foreign investment is generally treated the same as domestic investment under the law, and most sectors of the economy are open to investment.
-The underdeveloped financial sector, dominated by banks, does not provide adequate access to banking services for a large portion of the population.
+Foreign investment generally receives national treatment.
+The underdeveloped financial sector, consisting of eight firms, does not provide adequate access to banking services for a large portion of the population.